OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Docker, Podman, or systemd files and offer to update the application while preserving config/secrets, update and reconfigure together, reconfigure config/secrets only, or abort.
 Use the combined option when a release changes both application code and configuration keys.
+For native systemd, changing renderer also changes installed dependencies, so use `update_reconfigure` rather than config-only reconfiguration.

 Logs: